Consolidating and reviewing learning: task setting and assessment

 Begin by pulling together a summary of the most important elements of prior learning from previous terms.
 This could take the form of a worksheet or online task but should feature just the first letter of each important word.

 Challenge pupils to see if they can generate the rest of the word from memory.
 For example, p……………. instead of pyramid or even photosynthesis.
 Use picture prompts as a support where necessary.
-Invite pupils to self-assess their work and to self check and edit their answers their answers (see below).
+Invite pupils to self-assess their work and to self check and edit their answers (see below).

 5. Colour of correction